 All original content is created in Ukrainian.
 Not all content has been translated yet.
 Some posts may only be available in Ukrainian.Learn more

-What are attr_accessor, attr_reader and attr_writer in Ruby?
-Why are they needed?
+What are attr_accessor, attr_reader, and attr_writer in Ruby?
+What are they used for?

 This content has been automatically translated from Ukrainian.

-In Ruby attr_accessor is a macro (or method) for automatically creating a getter (value access method) and a setter (value setting method) for instance variables in a class.
+In Ruby, attr_accessor is a macro (or method) for automatically creating a getter (method to access the value) and a setter (method to set the value) for instance variables in a class.

 For example: